-Soft, chewy and very chocolatey, chocolate crinkles are also ridiculously easy to make.
-They’re on everyone’s favourite Christmas cookie list!
+Chocolate crinkles are soft, chewy, very chocolatey and also ridiculously easy to make.
+They’re on everyone’s favourite Christmas cookie list every year!

 And just like that Thanksgiving is over.
 Hope you had a wonderful one!
 Did you score any good deals on Black Friday?
 It’s Cyber Monday today so if there are any last-minute things you want to buy, now is the time.